There are the Naïve Realists who think that what is available to the senses or potentially available to the senses is all that there is.

 Bostrom’s simulation hypothesis is an example of warranted speculation, and that such speculation can be highly warranted—one of many possibilities unlike those that we typically entertain—suggests, at the very least, that we should check our hubris.
 Things may not be at all as they appear to be.

 Which brings me back to the question of belief versus nonbelief.
 It certainly makes sense to suppose that the notions about ultimate realities entertained by stone-age savages bear little relation to actual ultimate realities.
+Ditto for the many New Religions (what people used to call, more plainly, cults).
 However, what is in fact the case is probably equally bizarre and, given our current limitations, beyond imagining.
 It is quite possible, probable even, given what we currently know, that there are entities in the universe with attributes traditionally ascribed to the gods, including the power to bring universes into being (a potential technology for doing just that and a series of steps toward development of such a technology are outlined in cosmologist Alan Guth’s The Inflationary Universe).
-And, of course, it is entirely possible, for the reasons described here, that our universe was the creation of a single such entity.
+And, of course, it is possible, for the reasons described here, that our universe was the creation by such an entity.
 We should admit, however, I think, that when we speculate about these matters, we are in the position of the Neolithic farmer venturing opinions on the causes of epileptic seizures and that we should do so in a spirit of play, of speculation, of creation, of frumsceaft.

 - perception is an interface that bears relations to but does not show reality, as the icons on your computer screen bear relations to but do not show the underlying reality of the mechanism within your computer.